berkeley-cdss/curriculum-guide/support/onboarding.md

-# Get yourself onboarded to DataHub
+---
+title: Onboard Yourself
+---

-**I am instructor planning to teach using DataHub.
-What should I know prior to the start of the semester?**
+If you are an instructor planning to teach using DataHub, review this paterial prior to the start of the semester.

-##### General Updates
+## Be Proactive

-**Proactive Support Requests:** Please submit support requests for software changes and resource allocations before instruction begins.
+Please submit support requests for software changes and resource allocations before instruction begins.
 This helps us to ensure that your requests can be accommodated and will not disrupt other course environments.
 Ideal time frames to make requests are either **before the start or during the first two weeks of the semester**.
 We recommend this timeline to ensure that we make minimal changes to the hub infrastructure when the courses are ongoing.

+### Assignment Deadlines

-**Assignment Deadlines:** Please try to schedule assignments during regular working hours so that infrastructure staff can troubleshoot hubs if something goes wrong.
+Please try to schedule assignments during regular working hours so that infrastructure staff can troubleshoot hubs if something goes wrong.

+### Test Assignments in Advance

-**Test Assignments in Advance:** Please try to test assignments and notebooks on the hub before giving them to students.
+Please try to test assignments and notebooks on the hub before giving them to students.
 This will allow time for the infra team to fix any issues you discover.

-**Export to PDF Using WebPDF:** We recommend using the “Save and Export Notebook as -> WebPDF” option to convert Jupyter notebooks to PDF.
+## Export to PDF Using WebPDF

+We recommend using the “Save and Export Notebook as -> WebPDF” option to convert Jupyter notebooks to PDF.
 We have resolved the image rendering issues previously encountered with this method and are hoping for a smoother conversion process.
 For more details on PDF conversion, please refer to the [documentation](download_notebook_as_pdf).

-**Using Language Models in Assignments:** If you plan to incorporate language models into your assignments then please schedule a consultation with the infra team before releasing the assignments to students.
+## Using Language Models in Assignments

+If you plan to incorporate language models into your assignments then please schedule a consultation with the infra team before releasing the assignments to students.
 For more details, please refer to the [documentation](using-ai-llm).

-**DataHub Link Generator:** A Berkeley specific fork of nbgitpuller browser extension called [“DataHub Link Generator”](https://chromewebstore.google.com/detail/datahub-link-generator/ijbgangngghdanhcnaliiobbiffocahf?hl=en) has been developed with few additional features.
-Please uninstall the old extension and reinstall the [latest version](https://chromewebstore.google.com/detail/datahub-link-generator/ijbgangngghdanhcnaliiobbiffocahf?hl=en) in Chrome so that you can get the recent updates and support.
-We encourage you to review this [documentation](distributing-notebooks#datahub-link-generator-chrome-extension) which provides detailed steps to generate assignment links through the new extension.
+## Backup Students' Data

-**Backup Students' Data:** We recommend that you inform students to back up their data (notebooks and datasets) on their local devices before the end of the semester.
+We recommend that you inform students to back up their data (notebooks and datasets) on their local devices before the end of the semester.
 We have prepared [download instructions](download-archive) on how students can retrieve all of their archived files.
 We receive a lot of student requests to retrieve their files after the completion of the semester.
 Any upfront communication from your end about backing up their files will hopefully ease the workload for us.

-**Otter Grader Upgrade:** If you are interested in moving to the latest versions of otter-grader then please reach out to sean.smorris@berkeley.edu and ericvd@berkeley.edu.

-##### Other Updates

-**a11y Documentation:** For further insights into improving the accessibility of the Jupyter Notebook/Lab experience for students, please review this [documentation](accessibility?highlight=accessibility) that provides a few tips for improving the accessibility of the notebooks.

-**JupyterLab a11y Checker:**  Please check out the [JupyterLab a11y-checker extension](https://pypi.org/project/jupyterlab-a11y-checker/) that performs multiple accessibility checks on Jupyter notebook/Lab cells containing images and headings.
-It  does the following, a) Verifies the presence of alt-text for images, ensuring that visually impaired users can understand their content, b) Calculates the colour contrast ratio to ensure readability for low-vision users and c) Evaluates the heading structure to align with WCAG standards, ensuring that headers (h1, h2, etc.) are appropriately structured for optimal accessibility.

-Finally, provide us with any feedback that will help us improve our hub operations.
-We want to ensure that you have a smooth experience teaching this semester.
+## FAQ

-**How can I learn more about DataHub to onboard myself?**
+### How can I learn more about DataHub to onboard myself?

-- If you are new to DataHub and want to know more, [try logging in](https://datahub.berkeley.edu).

-- If you are interested in learning more about the configuration of various Berkeley hubs, you can checkout [UC Berkeley's JupyterHubs documentation](https://docs.datahub.berkeley.edu/en/latest/).
+- If you are interested in learning more about the configuration of various Berkeley hubs, you can checkout [UC Berkeley's JupyterHubs documentation](https://docs.datahub.berkeley.edu).

 - If you want to set up a hub infrastructure at your end and are interested in learning more about the technical details, use this [Zero to JupyterHub with Kubernetes documentation](https://zero-to-jupyterhub.readthedocs.io/en/latest/).

-**What languages are supported by the hub?**

-DataHub primarily supports three languages - **Python, R and, Julia**.
-However, We also support other languages on a case-to-case basis.
-If you have a unique requirement for using a different programming language as part of your hub, Share your exact requirement over an email to [Eric Van Dusen](mailto:ericvd@berkeley.edu)/[Balaji Alwar](mailto:balajialwar@berkeley.edu) or raise a Github [issue](https://github.com/berkeley-dsep-infra/datahub/issues/new/choose).

-**How many hubs across the campus exist?
-Which courses use them extensively?**

-We have 15+ hubs which cater to the diverse needs of the campus audience.
-We have the [vanilla DataHub](https://datahub.berkeley.edu/), which serves multiple departments/courses across the campus.
+We have [over a dozen hubs](https://docs.datahub.berkeley.edu/hubs.html) which cater to the diverse needs of the campus audience.
+We have the [main hub](https://datahub.berkeley.edu/), which serves multiple departments/courses across the campus.
 We also have separate hubs for courses such as Data 8, Data 100, Public health, etc., serving the instructional needs.
-You can learn more about some of the hubs deployed through this [link](https://docs.datahub.berkeley.edu/en/latest/users/hubs.html).

-**What is the default Memory/CPU requirement for every hub?**
+### Default memory and CPU requirements

-[DataHub](https://datahub.berkeley.edu/) has a memory of 1 GB, which should meet the teaching/research needs of most of our users.
-If you are interested to know more about the memory consumption in your instance, Please follow the steps below,
+[DataHub](https://datahub.berkeley.edu/) has a per-user memory limit of 1 GB, which should meet the teaching needs of most of our users.
+If you are interested to know more about the memory consumption in your instance, please follow the steps below:

 - Look at the top right corner of your Python/R notebook for the term memory.
 It will highlight the amount of memory you had consumed against the total memory available for your server.
 - If your consumed memory is greater than the available memory for your instance then your server will crash resulting in you either optimizing your workflow to be less compute intensive or requesting additional RAM,